Deba951/Resume-ATS-Tracking-LLM-Project/README.md

 Before running the app, ensure you have the following installed:
 - Python 3.7 or later
 - pip (Python package installer)
-- Google API key for Generative AI
+- Google API key for Generative AI (makersuite)

 ## Installation
 1. Clone the repository: